DTU-SPE/oryx-editor-extension/README.md

     * `postgresql-username = poem`
     * `postgresql-port = 5432`
     * `postgresql-bin-dir = /usr/bin`
-* NB - the string that is currently *database* for part of the property with name "connection.url" and the attribute postgresql-hostname must be the same
-* NB - the string that is currently *poem* for part of the property with name "connection.username" and the attribute postgresql-username must be the same
+* NB - the default hostname in the property with name="connection.url is *database* to accomodate the Docker setup.
+Change to the hostname of your postgres server
 * Then run ./poem-jvm/data/database/db_schema.sql for that url/username/password